Permission Prompt Timing Strategies

 Architectural Context for Prompt Timing

 Within the broader Frontend Permission UX & Subscription Flows architecture, timing dictates whether a prompt converts or permanently degrades user trust.
-Browser engines now aggressively penalize premature or interruptive permission requests by suppressing subsequent dialogs and downgrading site authority.
+Browser engines aggressively penalize premature or interruptive permission requests by suppressing subsequent dialogs and downgrading site authority.
 Engineering teams must treat prompt scheduling as a stateful, event-driven subsystem rather than a synchronous page-load artifact.

 Implementation Directives:

-- Map user journey milestones to quantifiable engagement depth metrics (e.g., scroll depth >60%, feature activation, or session duration >45s)
+- Map user journey milestones to quantifiable engagement depth metrics (e.g., scroll depth >60%, feature activation, or session duration >45 s)

 - Audit existing prompt placement against current Chromium/Safari/Gecko throttling matrices